Picking the Right Air Conditioner Unit For House

 Wall units

-A wall-mounted air conditioner is very cost effective in these instances, but it does have its drawbacks.
-The biggest drawback is that it can’t cool the whole house efficiently.
-The cooled air is distributed in a circular pattern around the unit, cooling the room closest to it first and then moving outwards.
-This leads to a much less uniform temperature throughout the house than is possible with central AC system.
+It is not without its imperfections.
+The main disadvantage is that it doesn’t provide a cooling effect to the entire home.
+The cool air is dispersed in a circular pattern around the unit, cooling the space closest to it first and then working outwards.
+This results in a less uniform temperature throughout the house than an central AC system.

 Split systems